 This stuff is so yummy and sweet, you could spread it (lightly) on toast.
 More importantly, you can add it to your recipes instead of sugar.

-Until now, my lonely dates just sat at the back of my fridge like a little box of..well, right now everything reminds me of poop so.. never mind.
+Until now, my lonely dates just sat at the back of my fridge like a little box of..well, right now (thanks to my dog’s upset belly) everything reminds me of poop so.. never mind.
 But with this new, delicious recipe, I have no doubt that dates will become an integral part of my cooking.